 YouView works in the background to deliver older shows via the catch-up services of the terrestrial channels, beaming them through your TalkTalk broadband line.

 It’s the best and easiest way to view on-demand TV without having to use a laptop or computer.
 The box itself contains a large hard disk and is made by Humax; you can find plenty of reviews online showing off its features.

 How do I get YouView with my TalkTalk TV broadband?

-If you’re considering a switch from another provider such as Sky or BT then you simply need to go through the usual procedure for swapping broadband providers, using one of the TalkTalk TV package offers shown above to sign up.
+If you’re considering a switch from another provider such as Sky or BT then you simply need to go through the usual procedure for switching broadband providers, using one of the TalkTalk TV package offers shown above to sign up.

 The only other thing you need to consider is how you’ll get the internet connection to your television.
 If your TalkTalk broadband router is in the same room it's a breeze, but as the box does not support Wi-Fi you may need to find alternate ways of setting it up if the router is elsewhere.
 The cheapest, easiest method is a powerline networking kit which uses your home’s electricity lines to create a network.